 - Also listed in the winter issue of the Daylily Journal are the Stout Silver Medal winner, Award of Merit winners, Honorable Mention winners, and the Specialty Award winners.
 The Junior Citation winners are listed in the Spring Daylily Journal.

 - The Award of Merit winners are proven and well-tested, dependable cultivars that grow in many parts of the country.
 They must receive votes from eight of the Society’s fifteen regions and be among the top twelve vote-getters in that year’s balloting.

 - The Honorable Mention winners are newer promising daylilies.
 They must have grown and proven well in at least four AHS regions and received a minimum of 20 judges’ votes.

 - The Junior Citation winners focus attention on new and unregistered daylily cultivars.

 Visit Your Public Library

 Most public libraries have books about gardening and specifically about daylilies.

 - Your local telephone book lists public libraries.

-- You can view a list of Popular Daylily Books on this AHS Web site.
+- You can view a list of available Daylily Publications on our Member’s Portal site.